NihatNadir/Week_5_Project/README.md

 - If a non-numeric value is assigned to the Door Count, the program prevents an exception from being thrown, displays a warning message, and redirects the user back to that input line.
 - The created car object is added to a list named cars.
 - The program asks the user if they want to create another car; if 'yes', a new car is created and added to the list.
 If the answer is 'no', the information of all elements in the cars list is printed.

+### Methods, Blocks, and Constructs Used
+- List<Car>: A dynamic list that stores Car objects.
+Multiple Car objects can be added to this list throughout the program.
+- string.ToLower(): Converts the input text to lowercase, eliminating case sensitivity.
+- try-catch Block: Used to catch and handle potential errors (exceptions).
+Here, it is used to catch an error if a non-numeric value is entered for the door count, prompting the user to re-enter the value.
+- goto: Directs the program flow to a specific point.
+In this code, it is used to return to a specific point if the user makes an incorrect input.
+- foreach: Used to iterate over collections or arrays.
+In this case, it is used to print the information of each Car object in the cars list to the console.
+- isValid: A flag variable that controls whether the main loop of the program continues to run.
+The loop continues as long as it is true, and the program exits when it is false.
+- null-coalescing Operator (??): Returns a default value if the input is null.
+For example, Console.ReadLine() ?? "" returns an empty string if Console.ReadLine() returns null.
+- car.InfoCar Method: Should be defined within the Car class and is responsible for printing all the properties of a Car object (production date, serial number, brand, model, color, door count) to the console.
+- break Statement: Used to exit a loop.
+When the user presses 'h', the program exits after the foreach loop completes by using break.